smithy-lang/smithy/designs/default-zero-value.md

 ### @input structures apply @clientOptional

-Applying the `@input` trait to a structure implicitly applies the `@clientOptional` trait to each member of the structure.
+Required members of a structure marked with the `@input` trait are implicitly considered to be marked with `@clientOptional`.
 The `@input` trait special-cases a structure as the input of a single operation that cannot be referenced in any other place in the model.
 Structures marked with the `@input` have more relaxed backward compatibility guarantees.
 It is backward compatible to remove the `@required` trait from top-level members of structures marked with the `@input` trait, and the `@required` trait does not need to be replaced with the `@default` trait (though this is allowed as well).
 This gives service teams the ability to remove the `@required` trait from top-level input members and loosen requirements without risking breaking previously generated clients.

 The practical implication of this backward compatibility affordance is that code generated types for members of an `@input` structure MUST all be